horeaporutiu/VSCodeTutorial/README.md

 - `docker-compose --version`

 ### Learning Objectives
-- Get, install, and troubleshoot your IBM Blockchain Platform VSCode Extension
+- Install the IBM Blockchain Platform VSCode Extension
-- Create a new smart contract project using Node.js with the VSCode Extension
+- Create a new JavaScript smart contract
-- Explore, understand, and package the smart contract
+- Package a smart contract
+- Create, explore and understand a Hyperledger Fabric Network
-- Deploy the smart contract on both IBM Cloud and local Hyperledger Fabric instance
+- Deploy the smart contract on a local Hyperledger Fabric instance
-- Use SDK to interact with deployed Smart Contract package
+- Use Node.js SDK to interact with deployed Smart Contract package

 ### Estimated time
 - After the prerequisites are installed, this should take <b>approximately 30-45 minutes</b> to complete.